A. A mighty army to invade Judah.

 c.
 I will show wonders in the heavens and in the earth: This time of great outpouring of the Spirit of God will culminate with cataclysmic signs in the heavens and the great and awesome day of the LORD.

 i.
-On the Day of Pentecost, the prophecy of Joel was fulfilled, but not consummated.
-Peter rightly saw that this was a remarkable outpouring of the Spirit of God, given freely upon all who believe and receive as was promised in the New Covenant (Ezekiel 11:19, 36:24-28).
-The prophecy of Joel was also especially appropriate because the Day of Pentecost ushered in the last days, with the beginning of the church as understood by the New Testament.
+On the day of Pentecost, the prophecy of Joel was fulfilled, but not consummated.
+Peter rightly saw that this was a remarkable outpouring of the Spirit of God, given freely upon all who believe and receive, as was promised in the new covenant (Ezekiel 11:19, 36:24-28).
+The prophecy of Joel was also especially appropriate because the day of Pentecost ushered in the last days, with the beginning of the church as understood by the New Testament.
 Since that time, the church has not been rushing towards a distant edge that represents the consummation of all things.
 Instead, on Pentecost the church came to the edge – and has run parallel to the brink for some 2,000 years.

 d.
 Whoever calls on the name of the LORD shall be saved: This is another glorious promise associated with the time Joel said shall come to pass afterward.
 In this time of the poured-out Spirit of God, salvation will no longer be a matter of association with national Israel.
 Instead, whoever calls on the name of the LORD shall be saved – no matter what nation they come from.